stashed/docs/docs/concepts/crds/backupconfiguration.md

 - **spec.tempDir.medium :** Specifies the type of storage medium should back this directory.
 - **spec.tempDir.sizeLimit :** Maximum limit of storage for this volume.
 - **spec.tempDir.disableCaching :** Disable caching while backup.
 This may negatively impact backup performance.
 This is set to `false` by default.

+#### spec.interimVolumeTemplate

+For some targets (i.e. some databases), Stash can't directly pipe the dumped data to the uploading process.
+In this case, it has to store the dumped data temporarily before uploading to the backend. `spec.interimVolumeTemplate` specifies a PVC template for holding those  data temporarily.
+Stash will create a PVC according to the template and use it to store the data temporarily.
+This PVC will be deleted according to the [spec.backupHistoryLimit](#specbackuphistorylimit).

+>Note that the usage of this field is different than `spec.tempDir` which is used for caching purpose.
+Stash has introduced this field because the `emptyDir` volume that is used for `spec.tempDir` does not play nice with large databases( i.e. 100Gi database).
+Also, it provides debugging capability as Stash keeps it until it hits the limit specified in `spec.backupHistoryLimit`.

 #### spec.retentionPolicy